graslowsnail/readMeGenerator/Develop/README.md

 undefined
 undefined
 # Description
-A simple to use program to make a high level readme
+a program that generates a read me file
 # Table of Contents
 * [Installation](#-Installation)
 * [Usage](#-Usage)